sebamarambio96/productManager/README.md

 - **swagger-jsdoc and swagger-ui-express:** API documentation with Swagger.
 - **winston and winston-console-formatter:** Logging tools.

-## Project Architecture

-The project architecture is based on a DAO (Data Access Object) approach, utilizing components such as DAO, Repository, Controller, Services, Models, and Router.
-This structure allows for clear and modular code organization, facilitating system maintenance and scalability.

 # Docker build
 docker build -t dockerProductManager